 The Canyon Combo DLX takes everything great about the standard Canyon Combo and adds premium upgrades for the serious outdoor cook.
 The most significant improvement is the massive 1,434 square inch total cooking space — enough to smoke three full pork shoulders simultaneously while still having room on the gas grill side.

 A built-in fuel gauge eliminates the guesswork about your propane levels, so you’ll never run out of gas mid-cook.
 The upper warming rack provides additional space for indirect cooking or keeping finished food warm.
-Enhanced features include improved damper controls for even more precise temperature management.
+Enhanced damper controls give you even more precise temperature management.

 Highlights